ya-wang-git/CRAN-task-view-ClinicalTrials/ClinicalTrials.md

 -   `r pkg("SAME")` Design a Bayesian seamless multi-arm biomarker-enriched phase II/III design with the survival endpoint with allowing sample size re-estimation.
 James M S Wason, Jean E Abraham, Richard D Baird, Ioannis Gournaris, Anne-Laure Vallier, James D Brenton, Helena M Earl, Adrian P Mander (2015) <doi:10.1038/bjc.2015.278>.
 Guosheng Yin, Nan Chen, J. Jack Lee (2018) <doi:10.1007/s12561-017-9199-7>.
 Ying Yuan, Beibei Guo, Mark Munsell, Karen Lu, Amir Jazaeri (2016) <doi:10.1002/sim.6971>.

-[comment]: <> (Will be added to CRAN later)
-[comment]: <> (-   `r pkg("SIMPLE")` is a modular R package to simulate clinical trials and was developed to solve the problem of poor shareability and re-usability of existing software code in future projects (Meyer et al. (2023) <doi:10.1016/j.softx.2023.101515>).
-In `r pkg("SIMPLE")`, different aspects of the simulation (e.g., participant recruitment, analysis strategies, and the inclusion and exclusion of further interventions into the platform) are governed by partially independent and re-usable “modules”.
-Due to its architecture, `r pkg("SIMPLE")` can be used as a backbone from which to create highly complex designs that are accessible to users with very limited R skills, while more advanced users can nearly infinitely tweak the designs.)

 #### *Bioequivalence*